 You are here

-Students in grades K-12 have a broad spectrum of needs in the classroom.
-The Bachelor of Applied Science (B.A.Sc.) in Integrated Elementary and Special Education (IESE) gives you the tools necessary to serve these students and their families with integrity.
-The degree qualifies students to apply for state licensure to teach K-6 general elementary education and K-12 special education (mild to moderate) in the areas of:
+The Bachelor of Applied Science (B.A.Sc.) in Integrated Elementary and Special Education (IESE) qualifies students to apply for Minnesota state licensure to teach K-6 general elementary education and K-12 special education in the areas of learning disabilities, emotional behavior disorders, autism spectrum, developmental cognitive delay, and other health impairments within the mild to moderate range.

-- Emphasis in theory and teaching strategies in literacy and language arts, math, social studies, science, classroom and behavior management, assessment and academic intervention.
+- Emphasis in theory and teaching strategies in literacy and language arts; math; social studies; science; classroom and behavior management; and assessment and academic intervention.

-- More than 750 hours of structured and supervised work in area classrooms prior to student teaching.
+- Students have more than 750 hours of structured and supervised work in area classrooms before they begin student teaching.

-- Plan and teach effective lessons that address the varying needs of the children they are working with in both regular and special education settings.
+- Effective lesson-planning that addresses the varying needs of children in regular and special education settings.

-Entry level positions include Elementary Education Teacher, Special Education Teacher and Tutoring Services.
-Advanced degree positions include Dean of Students, Principal, Academic Advisor, and School Counselor.
+Entry level positions include Elementary Education Teacher, Special Education Teacher, and Tutoring Services.
+Advanced degree positions include Dean of Students, Principal, Academic Advisor, School Counselor, and Superintendent.

 Admissions and Scholarships